liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

     ```

 12. Modify your `webapp/WEB-INF/liferay-portlet.xml` as desired.
 It specifies
-    additional information @product@ uses to enhance your portlet: supported
+    additional information @sharepoint@ uses to enhance your portlet: supported
     security roles, portlet icon, CSS and JavaScript locations, and more.
 The
     [liferay-portlet-app DTD](@platform-ref@/7.2-latest/definitions/liferay-portlet-app_7_2_0.dtd.html)
     defines the `liferay-portlet.xml` elements.